 Chemotherapy can stop your bone marrow from making enough platelets.
-Platelets help your blood to clot and stop bleeding.
+Platelets help make your blood clot and stop bleeding.
 With fewer platelets you may bleed or bruise very easily.
 Tell your doctor if you have any bruising or bleeding that you can't explain, such as nosebleeds or bleeding gums.